 In both selection steps, you're choosing existing content-copy folders.
 Every time you run this procedure, it updates your phone for changes made on your PC, and makes your content copies the same again on your PC, USB drive, and phone.

-Just as in backups, because this app automatically remembers the FROM and TO paths you used for prior runs on each device, the selection steps above aren't required for later runs if you sync the same way each time: simply attach your USB drive and press SYNC on both PC and phone.
+Just as in backups, because this app automatically remembers the FROM and TO paths you used for prior runs on each device, the selection steps above aren't required for later runs if you sync the same way each time: on both PC and phone, simply attach your USB drive and press SYNC.

 Likewise, to sync your PC's content copy to reflect changes made in your phone's content copy, simply run SYNC on each device with the USB drive in the middle:

 Just like PC-to-phone syncs, you're choosing existing content-copy folders in both selection steps, and your content copies on your phone, USB drive, and PC are made the same again every time you run this.
-And here too, the selection steps above can often be skipped, because FROM and TO paths are saved on both your phone and your PC: just attach and SYNC.
+And here too, the selection steps above can often be skipped, because FROM and TO paths are saved on both your phone and your PC: just attach USB drive and SYNC on both devices to repeat prior syncs.

 To verify that your device copies are the same, first verify your USB drive's copy to one device, then verify it to the other.
 If the USB drive's copy matches both devices, then the device copies are the same too (abstractly speaking: if A = B and B = C then A = C).